 Types of specifications

-There are three basic types of specifications: prescriptive, performance, and proprietary.
+There are three basic types of specs in construction: prescriptive, performance, and proprietary.

 Prescriptive specifications detail the exact materials and installation methods that are to be used on the project.
 They provide a specific process that the contractor is expected to follow to meet the design’s intention.
 They also provide information on how to determine the quality and standards that the project must meet.
 Most specifications are of this nature.